w3c/wcag3/guidelines/groups/images-and-media/sign-language/sign-language-live-policy.md

 [Title, role or organization] asserts that:

-* Our organization has a policy on providing sign language interpretation for live in-person, hybrid and fully online events/meetings.
+* Our organization has a policy on providing sign language interpretation for live in-person, hybrid, and fully online events/meetings.

 ::assertion-required